 Each member of the Governing Body undertakes to uphold the interests of the College as "a place of Education, Religion, Learning and Research."
-Each is required, as a trustee of a charity, to ensure that their fiduciary duties are not, and do not appear to be, in conflict with other interests and/or duties.
+Each senior member of Council is required, as a trustee of a charity, to ensure that their fiduciary duties are not, and do not appear to be, in conflict with other interests and/or duties.
+Whilst Governing Body Fellows are not Trustees under the statutes, the same standards of behaviour are expected in relation to conflicts of interest.
 Decisions should be based solely on the interests of the College and its charitable purposes.